Angineer/notes/README.md

 This is a simple set of scripts for automating notetaking in text files.
 The scripts make a couple of assumptions:
 - There is a single directory on the computer where the notes will be kept.
 By default, this is ~/notes.
-You can set the NOTES_DIR environment variable to use a different directory.
+You can set the `NOTES_DIR` environment variable to use a different directory.
+The scripts were originally written to be in the same directory as the note files, but that isn't required.
 - The filenames use the format YYYY-MM-DD.txt and there is a single file for each day

 Each script behaves as follows: